HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 MOTHNODE

-i owe it to dust and the empty chambers stay there to the very end in an endless spiral make it last my grit on revival it's a fresh spit it's a fresh spit ye
+I owe it to dust and the empty chambers
+I'm there to the very end in an endless spiral
+Make it last my grit on revival
+It's a fresh spit, it's a fresh spit ye

 God is dead carcass is rotten
 My faith is alive but it's easily forgotten
-I'm into the bottom ya
+I'm under the bottom ya
-I rise with the dust on the ground
+But I rise with the dust on the ground

-i crave that i can’t raise the faith it's the grit in my lungs and i am dying again day after day, for the truth, for the sins what i’ve gave yesterday - crushed in my hands ey
+I crave that i can’t raise the faith
+It's the grit in my lungs and i am dying again
+Day after day, for the truth, for the sins
+What i’ve gave yesterday crushed in my hands ey

 Say what you did not mean... at all
 I drop into Feelings, her soul just swirling around my signs still carved into the stones in the tombs